ppossemiers/crazyflie-ble/README.md

 ### Hover [untested]

-To run the hover example run `node examples/hover.js` from within the root directory of the package
+To run the hover example run `npm run-script hover` from within the root directory of the package